Milorad Dodik: Military helicopters controversy

 In August 2021, Komšić and Džaferović, without including Dodik, instructed the Ministry of Security to be available for putting out the wildfires in Herzegovina which had formed a few days before.
 This came after Dodik, as the third member of the Presidency, refused to give consent on the Bosnian Armed Forces to use its military helicopters to help in putting out the fires, because the consent of all three members of the Presidency is required for the military force's helicopters to be used.
 His actions were met with outrage by Bosnian politicians and media, with Damir Šabanović, the municipal mayor of Jablanica, a town in risk of the wildfires, filing criminal charges against Dodik for "failing or refusing to react and committing a criminal offense by exploiting his official position and failing to perform his official duty."

-On 19 August, Dodik justified himself saying that the "Helicopters are 40–50 years old.
+On 19 August, Dodik justified himself, saying that the "Helicopters are 40–50 years old.
 The people flying them have courage.
 Of course, that is not the only reason why I did not participate in the Presidency sessions.
 That reason is well known and it will remain so."
-However, on 23 August, the Bosnian Defence Minister, Sifet Podžić, reacted to Dodik's statement, saying "The helicopters are perfectly fine, the only reason they didn't help in putting out the fires is Dodik."
+However, on 23 August, the Bosnian Defence Minister, Sifet Podžić, reacted to Dodik's statement, saying "The helicopters are excellent, the only reason they didn't help in putting out the fires is Dodik."